European CEOs shrug off Greece, see recovery gaining pace

 With China's economy weakening and a strong dollar making U.S. exports less competitive, Europe has even become an outperformer for some.

-“It was the bright spot,” said Nick Fanandakis, Chief Financial Officer at DuPont (DD.N).
-“It was somewhat of a surprise,” he added.
-In volume terms, Europe had been the chemicals group’s best performing region in the quarter, CEO Ellen Kullman said.
+"It was the bright spot," said Nick Fanandakis, Chief Financial Officer at DuPont.
+"It was somewhat of a surprise," he added.
+In volume terms, Europe had been the chemicals group's best performing region in the quarter, CEO Ellen Kullman said.

-Strengthening customer demand allowed companies including Swedish lock maker Assa Abloy (ASSAb.ST) , packaging maker Smurfit and dairy group Danone (DANO.PA) to raise prices or lift margins.
+Strengthening customer demand allowed companies including Swedish lock maker Assa Abloy, packaging maker Smurfit and dairy group Danone to raise prices or lift margins.

 Even companies which have still not returned to their pre-financial crisis health, like General Motors, whose European operations are still loss making, said they were increasingly confident the worst was past.